Garofalo/mamoo/README.md

 ## Application Technology

-This full stack application uses React, Node.js, Python, Javascript, Postgresql and Django.
+This full stack application uses JWT Authentication, React, Node.js, Python, Javascript, Postgresql and Django Rest Framework.
+The back end is a RESTful API.

 ## Functional Overview

-This full stack application is designed to allow users to remember in a quantifiable way events that hold significance to them.
+This full stack application is designed to allow authenticated users to remember in a quantifiable way events that hold significance to them.
 The users are able to create a note for themselves, a Mamoo, that makes a timestamp upon creation.
 That timestamp is then used to present to the user in days how long it has been since that note was created.

 ## Wireframes